 This method may take several hours or days based on the device’s storage capacity.
 Alternatively, you can use a more effective solution such as BitRaser File Eraser to permanently destroy personal information stored on mobile phones.

-The software uses international data erasure algorithms such as DoD 5220.22-M, NATO, etc. to permanently erase all sensitive information from your mobile’s storage and SD card beyond the scope of recovery.
+The software uses international data erasure algorithms such as DoD 5220.22-M, Zeroes, etc. to permanently erase all sensitive information from your mobile’s storage and SD card beyond the scope of recovery.

 To Wrap Up

 Extracting data from your old smartphone is no big deal for data thieves.
 Access to modern technologies makes it easy to extract personal information from your smartphones even if you have reset the device.